zhangjinde/sy-trans/readme.md

 <h1>sy-trans [Symphony Transfer]</h1>

+<h2>Sy-Trans V2 now supports writing an array of files.
+It also implements a built-in queue for better stability and reliability.
+The new version requires only one connection per array of files (as opposed to one connection per file) which increases speed and puts mitigates risks of too many concurrent connections being open on the server.</h2>

 <h3>Description</h3>
 sy-trans is being developed as a library (like other npm modules like node-symphony, symphony-db, and any other module that you 'require' during the development process).</br>
 Developers will be able to require sy-trans, and this will expose promise-based file transfer methods for the most common protocols (e.g. FTP, SFTP) to read directories, read files, and write files.